 Elia perceives a strong link and interdependency between the first and second scarcity pricing implementation measure considered in the CORE study in the sense that the one would not work properly without the implementation of the other.
 However, Elia's analysis identifies several issues that prevent a full implementation of the first and second scarcity pricing implementation measure considered in the CORE study.
 These issues result both from a market design compatibility perspective, as well as from Elia's preliminary legal assessment based on a legal note by an external law firm Liedekerke on the matter (cf. Annex I).
-Even if we would neglect the legal boundaries described in the CORE study in a way that avoids discriminatory and/or market distortive effects in a setting with European balancing platforms PICASSO and MARI, is through a harmonized and European-wide scarcity pricing implementation.
+Even if we would neglect the legal boundaries described in the legal note, it seems that the only possible way to fully implement the scarcity pricing mechanism envisaged in the CORE study in a way that avoids discriminatory and/or market distortive effects in a setting with European balancing platforms PICASSO and MARI, is through a harmonized and European-wide scarcity pricing implementation.
 However, such harmonized implementation is currently not on the European drawing board.
+Moreover and although not strictly necessary for a scarcity pricing implementation, an equalization of the real-time energy price among BRPs and BSPs at all times as prescribed in the first scarcity pricing implementation measure considered in CORE study, is not deemed achievable given the prevailing market design.
+In any case, such equalization does not seem desirable and even seems to be distortive.

-The third scarcity pricing implementation measure considered in the CORE study, i.e. the removal of the alpha component in the imbalance tariff, is in Elia's view not deemed desirable and in any case also not essential for a scarcity pricing implementation (cf. infra on Elia's alternative scarcity pricing proposal).
+The third scarcity pricing implementation measure considered in the CORE study, i.e. the removal of the alpha component in the imbalance tariff, is in Elia's view not deemed desirable and in any case also not essential for a scarcity pricing implementation (cf. infra on the alternative scarcity pricing proposal identified by Elia).